Starting a Nonprofit Organization Checklist

 We make business formation EASY.
 Click here to start your free LLC.

 Why Create a Nonprofit?

 Why do people create nonprofits?
-Typically it is because they have a drive to make a difference about a cause that is close to their hearts or has affected them personally in some way.
+Typically it is because they have the drive to make a difference for a cause that is close to their hearts or has affected them personally in some way.
 Simply put, nonprofits handle the hard issues and make the world a better place.

-Keep in mind that your nonprofit's start-up requirements might vary from the list below, depending on the specific type of business you are in, and where your business is located.
+The following is a step-by-step guide to forming your nonprofit.
+Keep in mind that your nonprofit's startup requirements might vary from the list below, depending on the specific type of business you are in and where your business is located.

-- Search availability of your nonprofit's chosen business name, and for similarity to existing names.
-(Learn more: Make Sure Your Proposed Business Name is Available)
+- Search availability of your nonprofit's chosen business name and for similarity to existing names.

-- Create and sign your nonprofit corporation's Articles of Incorporation.
-(Learn more: Writing and Filing the Articles of Incorporation)
+- Create and sign your nonprofit corporation's articles of incorporation.

-- File your nonprofit corporation's Articles of Incorporation with your state's Secretary of State, and pay related filing fees.
+- File your nonprofit corporation's articles of incorporation with your state's secretary of state, and pay any related fees.